Chapter 2: Solutions

 Why is it essential to wash the precipitate with water before estimating it quantitatively?

-Chapter 5: Surface Chemistry solutions [Page 146]
+NCERT solutions for Class 12 Chemistry Textbook Chapter 5 Surface Chemistry [Page 146]

 Distinguish between the meaning of the terms adsorption and absorption.
 Give one example of each.

 What is the difference between physisorption and chemisorption?

 Give reason why a finely divided substance is more effective as an adsorbent.

 What are the factors which influence the adsorption of a gas on a solid?